Genocides in history (1946 to 1999): Tutsis

-The International Criminal Tribunal for Rwanda (ICTR) is a court under the auspices of the United Nations for the prosecution of offences which were committed in Rwanda during the genocide which occurred there during April and May 1994, commencing on 6 April and coinciding with the end of the Rwandan Civil War.
+The International Criminal Tribunal for Rwanda (ICTR) was a court under the auspices of the United Nations for the prosecution of offences which were committed in Rwanda during the genocide which occurred there during April and July 1994, commencing on 6 April and coinciding with the end of the Rwandan Civil War.
 The ICTR was created by the UN Security Council on 8 November 1994 in order to resolve claims which were made in Rwanda, and claims which were made by Rwandan citizens who were living in nearby states, between 1 January and 31 December 1994.
 For approximately 100 days from the assassination of President Juvénal Habyarimana on 6 April through mid-July, at least 800,000 people were killed, according to a Human Rights Watch estimate.

 As of mid-2011, the ICTR had convicted 57 people and acquitted 8 others.
 Another ten persons were still on trial and one is still awaiting trial.
 Nine other persons remain at large.
 The first trial, of Jean-Paul Akayesu, ended in 1998 with his conviction for genocide and crimes against humanity.
 This was the world's first conviction for genocide, as defined by the 1948 Convention.
 Jean Kambanda, interim Prime Minister during the genocide, pleaded guilty.